 Component Library

 A component library is a collection of reusable "components" that are reused any number of times from within Stacks.
-It's helpful to think of these as the essential "building blocks" of infrastructure, like VPCs, clusters or databases.
+It's helpful to think of these "building blocks" as the essentials of infrastructure, like VPCs, clusters or databases.
+They should all be kept in a library.

 Get a head start by utilizing Cloud Posse's free Terraform components for AWS, available on GitHub.